A refreshing swim in the emerald waters of Wadi Bani Khalid

-Upper pools: if you want to completely enjoy the Wadi, instead of crossing the small bridge that leads to the restaurant, you should go on for a bit along the rock path that penetrates between the narrow gorges: step by step the stream becomes very narrow and form breathtaking natural pools with an amazing colors that contrast with the impressive rock walls and from where you can dive off (even the pools are quite deep remember always to check in advance its depth ).
-At the end of the path, passing by some very small waterfalls, you’ll also find the Muqal cave ( just 20 min walk from the restaurant ).
+Step by step the stream becomes very narrow and form breathtaking natural pools with amazing colors that contrast with the impressive rock walls and from where you can dive off (even the pools are quite deep remember always to check in advance its depth).

-When to go: the best season to visit Oman is November to March to avoid the strong heat of the summer.
-At the end of January the temperature was around 27 degree.
-Try to visit the wadi during the week because on the weekend (Friday– Satursday ) is always busy and packed since a lot of local families get there for relaxing and having a picnic.
+The best season to visit Oman is November to March to avoid the intense heat of the summer.
+At the end of January, the temperature was around 27 degree.
+Try to visit the wadi during the week because on the weekend (Friday–Saturday) is always busy and packed since a lot of local families get there for relaxing and having a picnic.